pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 - Find the Anti-Venom Violet
 - Deliver the violet to Vyrinn

 Gloomingdeep Violet drops from Spider Tamer Gugan, who is level 6.
 Approx 20% exp at level 7.
+Reward is some potions.

 *Arachnophobia* (Vyrinn)